szymongalecki/Swarm_Robotics/Notes/Recreating basic algorithm in UPPAAL pt.2.md

 - They turn randomly and move forward until disconnected
 - They turn 180 degrees and become connected
 - They remain connected and this is the final state

+### Issues
+- Automata can stay in the states indefinitely **despite using urgent and committed locations**.
+This means that possibilities of verifying properties are very limited.
+Automata staying in the initial states is recognised as a valid trace that invalidates the verified property.
+- Synchronisation based on memory seems to be more complex when it comes to the number of possible states.
+Each state of each automaton can be interleaved with another one.
+Without progress requirements imposed by the passing time the state explosion seems to be happening sooner than expected.
+- **Only some properties of liveness can be verified**.
+Safety properties can't be checked for the following reasons:
+	- Automata with initial states is a valid trace
+	- Memory based synchronisation allows for interleaving creating state space explosion early on
+- Can't save the trace from the Concrete Simulator, I get the following error: "The file name must have a valid file extension.".
+I tried:
+	- `.xml`
+	- `.xta`
+	- `.ta`
+	- `.xtr`
+	- `.csv`
+	- `.txt`